-Antibodies are encoded within the human genome as disparate genes, named the variable (V), diversity (D) and joining (J) genes, which are joined together through the process of recombination, and displayed on the surface of specialist cells, called B cells.
-On encountering an infectious disease, antigen B cells displaying the recombined antibodies are stimulated to initiate the process of SHM which results in an enormous number of variants of the recombined antibodies thereby transforming the initially weak-binding antibodies into high specificity, high affinity variants are selected and produced to fight pathogens.
+Antibodies are encoded within the human genome as distinct immunoglobulin genes, named the variable (V), diversity (D) and joining (J) genes, which are joined together through the process of recombination and displayed on the surface of B cells.
+On encountering a foreign pathogen, antigen-specific B cells displaying recombined antibodies are stimulated to initiate the process of SHM which results in an enormous number of variants of the recombined antibodies from which high specificity, high affinity variants are selected and produced to fight pathogens.

-The biochemistry responsible for SHM was poorly understood until recently.
-Seminal work by two key antibody experts, Dr. Matthew Scharff and Dr. Michael Neuberger, was the first to demonstrate that the process of SHM is catalyzed through an enzyme called activation-induced cytidine deaminase, also known as AID, acting directly on antibody DNA.
-It was discovered that AID regulates SHM by becoming activated immediately following B cell antigen stimulus and targets specific DNA motifs present specifically within antibody VDJ sequences.
-Hence, SHM is a non-random process that is exquisitely evolved to generate disease-fighting antibodies.
-SHM and the role of AID is identical across a variety of species.
-The human immune system has also evolved to tolerate the specific non-random mutations mediated by AID, such that SHM-derived antibodies appear more natural to the human body as compared to randomly mutated sequences.
+The biochemistry responsible for SHM was poorly understood until seminal work by two key antibody experts, Dr. Matthew Scharff and Dr. Michael Neuberger, demonstrated that hypermutation is triggered by activation-induced cytidine deaminase (AID), an enzyme which acts directly and specifically on specific motifs contained within the variable region of antibody-encoding DNA.
+The human immune system has also evolved to tolerate the specific nonrandom mutations mediated by AID, such that SHM-derived antibodies appear more natural to the human body as compared to randomly mutated sequences.